bryanwhiting/blog/creative/poem-the-dove-evermore.md

 Then entered in that dove once more, the welcomed bird, the dove of yore.
-"The past is gone, time gave its seal.
+"The past is gone, time pressed its seal.
 But yours to keep, for it is real past and present, space time is traveled
 In eternity, your gift unravels